laqieer/fe-info/readme.md

 ## Structure
 - `yaml` - Info files in YAML format; large files are split for easier editing
 - `json` - Combined YAML files in JSON format; used for the data maps website
-- `sym` - Symbols files for each game and version; can be used with no$gba
 - `tools`
   - `utils.py` - Functions for working with YAML data
   - `validator.py` - Script for validating data and converting to JSON
   - `dumper.py` - Script for finding and outputing data from a ROM file
   - `constants.py` - Defines constants used by other scripts

-Game directories are `fe6` for Binding Blade and `fe8` for The Sacred Stones, while `unk` is for unlabeled data.
+Game directories are `fe6` for Binding Blade and `fe8` for The Sacred Stones.

 ## Data Format
 - ram / rom